kiran94/prfiesta/README.md

 #### User Reviewed

-`prfiesta` exposes a `--use-reviewed-by` flag which will collect pull requests where the user has reviewed others pull requests.
+`prfiesta` exposes a `--use-reviewed-by` flag which will collect pull requests where the user *has reviewed* other's pull requests.

 Learn more about searching review requests [here](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-pull-request-review-status-and-reviewer)